TaherA51/MirroringRobotTorso/README.md

 - Receives pose data and translates it into motor angles
 - Controls shoulder pitch, shoulder roll, and elbow movements

-The code ensures received angles are constrained within the operational range of 0 to 180 degrees[2].
+The code ensures received angles are constrained within the operational range of 0 to 180 degrees.

 ## Setup